OkayHughes/open-lab-notebook/src/posts/moonshot/held-suarez.md

-Under this assumption, use the Eulerian Mean equations from which the HS test is derived, and see if one can invert a stable temperature profile from a desired streamfunction
+Under this assumption, use the Eulerian Mean equations from which the HS test is derived, and see if one can invert a stable temperature profile from a desired zonal mean streamfunction.